-Conor McGregor cheers on Irish boxers from ringside before Taylor vs Cameron

-Conor McGregor cheers on Irish boxers from ringside before Katie Taylor vs Chantelle Cameron
+Conor McGregor cheers on Katie Taylor from ringside during Chantelle Cameron fight

 The MMA star was present at the 3Arena in Dublin, where he competed early in his UFC career

-Conor McGregor could be seen cheering on Irish boxers from ringside on Saturday, as he attended an event built around Katie Taylor vs Chantelle Cameron in Dublin.
+Conor McGregor could be seen cheering on Katie Taylor from ringside on Saturday, during the Irishwoman’s title fight with Chantelle Cameron in Dublin.

-Taylor, who holds the undisputed lightweight titles, will challenge her British opponent for the undisputed super-lightweight belts at the 3Arena later tonight, with McGregor present to support his compatriot.
+Taylor, who holds the undisputed lightweight titles, was challenging her British opponent for the undisputed super-lightweight belts at the 3Arena, with McGregor present to support his compatriot.
+Taylor ultimately lost on points, suffering her first ever professional defeat.

-The Irishman has publicly supported Taylor for some time, and the former UFC champion helped to sponsor the event build around her bout with Cameron on Saturday (20 May).
+Irishman McGregor has publicly supported Taylor for some time, and the former UFC champion helped to sponsor the event build around her bout with Cameron on Saturday (20 May).

-He was seen sitting next to boxing promoter Eddie Hearn at the 3Arena – where he competed early in his UFC career – and cheering on Irish fighters on the undercard, including Dennis Hogan as he fought Liverpool’s JJ Metcalf.
+He was seen sitting next to boxing promoter Eddie Hearn at the 3Arena – where he competed early in his UFC career – and cheering on Irish fighters on the undercard, including Gary Cully and Dennis Hogan.
+He then did the same for Taylor during her clash with Cameron.

 McGregor has not competed since July 2021, when he suffered a broken leg during his second straight loss to Dustin Poirier.
 The 34-year-old is set to return to the Octagon this year to face Michael Chandler, though no date, location or weight class has been confirmed for that fight.